First home super saver

 1. The townhouse costs $600,000 so she doesn’t have to pay stamp duty as a first home buyer.

-2. Caroline qualifies for the Victorian Homebuyer Fund (VHF) and she decides to have the State Government purchase the maximum 25% of the townhouse, which means she avoids having to pay Lenders Mortgage Insurance.
+2. Caroline qualifies for the Australian Government 5% Deposit Scheme, which means she avoids having to pay Lenders Mortgage Insurance.

 4. Now that she’s ready to buy her first home, Caroline uses the First Home Super Saver scheme to withdraw her super contributions.
 The ATO determines her maximum release amount and associated earnings.
 Here’s some more about how that works.